sequenceiq/slider/src/site/markdown/manpage.md

 ### YARN parameters

-YARN parameters are interpreted by Hoya itself -so will always be read, validated and acted on.
+YARN parameters are interpreted by Slider itself -so will always be read, validated and acted on.

 * `yarn.app.retries`: number of times to attempt to retry application execution.